smheffron/CS4330-Final-Project/README.md

 ```
 #### Swift
 * Uses a : to extend another class
-* Only extend one class
+* Can only extend one class
 * Subclasses can use some of the superclass functionality
+* Swift also allows extension of classes you do not have access to in order to add new functionality
 ```Swift
 extension SomeType{
 // some code